Azure Functions

 • Blob Storage Trigger: This storage trigger responds to the messages that come from Azure Blob Storage.

-• Azure CosmosDB Trigger: Responsible to process the documents of Azure CosmosDB when they are getting modified.
+• Azure CosmosDB Trigger: Responsible for processing the documents of Azure CosmosDB when they are modified.

-• EventGrid Trigger: Azure Event Grid trigger reacts to the events delivered to a subscription in Azure Event Grid with the filters applicable.
+• EventGrid Trigger: Azure Event Grid triggers react to events delivered to a subscription, applying the applicable filters.

 • Service Bus Queue Trigger: ServiceBus Queue Trigger responds to the messages from the Service Bus Queue.